-Qualcomm's introduces new wireless AR glasses
+Qualcomm introduces new wireless AR glasses

-Semiconductor company Qualcomm is introducing a wireless headset to the market they say will create an immersive experience in the metaverse.
+Semiconductor company Qualcomm is introducing a wireless headset to the market that it says will create an immersive experience in the metaverse.

 The Wireless AR Smart Viewer is a newer version of the company’s Smart Viewer and eliminates the cord between the device and a compatible phone or computer.
-It features a tethering system with Wi-Fi 6 / 6E and Bluetooth.
-It offers mixed reality experiences through cameras powered by micro-OLED displays with 1920 x 1080 resolution.
+It features a tethering system with Wi-Fi 6/6E and Bluetooth.
+It offers mixed reality experiences through cameras powered by micro-OLED displays with 1920 x 1080 pixel resolution.

 “Dual monochrome cameras and one RGB camera on the smart viewer enable six-degrees of freedom (6DoF) head tracking and hand tracking with gesture recognition to achieve AR precision,” the company says in a press release.